mrlandero/Joint_Savings_Smart_Contract/README.md

 In the preceding image, we can see that the contract balance is now 1000000000000000000 wei, which is equivalent to 1 ether.<br>
 Furthermore, you can see a successful transaction execution in the `terminal` view, along with the transaction details.

-Step 5: Deposit 10 Ether\n
+Step 5: Deposit 10 Ether<br>
 Use the `deposit` function, found in the interactive section in our sidebar, to deposit 10 ether into the contract:

 ![Deposit 10 Ether](Execution_Results/five_deposit_10_ether.png)

 In the `Value` input box, type in 10 Ether, and then click on the `Deposit` function button.
 (You can also deposit as wei.
-The equivalent is 10000000000000000000 wei to 10 ether).
+The equivalent is 10000000000000000000 wei to 10 ether).<br>
 Once the transaction is complete, you should receive a successful transaction message in the `terminal` view, along with the transaction information.

-Step 6: Contract Balance after second deposit\n
+Step 6: Contract Balance after second deposit<br>
 Use the `contractBalance` function, found in the interactive section of our contract, to verify the balance of the contract to ensure the deposit was successful:

 ![Contract Balance](Execution_Results/six_contract_balance.png)

-In the preceding image, we can see that the contract balance is now 11000000000000000000 wei, which is equivalent to 11 ether.\n
+In the preceding image, we can see that the contract balance is now 11000000000000000000 wei, which is equivalent to 11 ether.<br>
 Furthermore, you can see a successful transaction execution in the `terminal` view, along with the transaction details.

-Step 7: Deposit 5 Ether\n
+Step 7: Deposit 5 Ether<br>
 Use the `deposit` function, found in the interactive section in our sidebar, to deposit 5 ether into the contract:

 ![Deposit 5 Ether](Execution_Results/seven_deposit_5_ether.png)

-In the `Value` input box, type in 5 Ether, and then click on the `Deposit` function button.
-Once the transaction is complete, you should receive a successful transaction message in the `terminal` view, along with the transaction information.
+In the `Value` input box, type in 5 Ether, and then click on the `Deposit` function button.<br> Once the transaction is complete, you should receive a successful transaction message in the `terminal` view, along with the transaction information.

-Step 8: Contract Balance after third deposit\n
+Step 8: Contract Balance after third deposit<br>
 Use the `contractBalance` function, found in the interactive section of our contract, to verify the balance of the contract to ensure the deposit was successful:

 ![Contract Balance](Execution_Results/eight_contract_balance.png)

-In the preceding image, we can see that the contract balance is now 16000000000000000000 wei, which is equivalent to 16 ether.\n
+In the preceding image, we can see that the contract balance is now 16000000000000000000 wei, which is equivalent to 16 ether.<br>
 Furthermore, you can see a successful transaction execution in the `terminal` view, along with the transaction details.

 Great!
 Our `deposit` function is working like it should.